showyaseen/jumia-task/README.md

 #### 2. Add user defined functions using laravel service provider

-follwoing `SQLiteFunctionServiceProvider.php` file define our needed user defined functions as follwoing:

-1. `regexp` function that can used by query where conditions to filter records based on spesiffic country regexp rule and it takes form of

-`SELECT * FROM customer WHERE phone REGEXP \(237\)\ ?[2368]\d{7,8}$`

-this query will retrive only Cameron matched phone numbers.

-2. `COUNTRY_CODE()` function which can extract country_code from phone column using regexp defined into configuration file, this will allow query format like

-`SELECT COUNTRY_CODE(phone) FROM customer;`

-this query should return `212` from given phone number `(212) 123456789` also this function is used in our project to filter company in form like:

-`SELECT * FROM customer WHERE COUNTRY_CODE(phone) = '212'`

-so this will return only numbers in Morocco country.

-3. `PHONE_NUM()` function to extract phone number without country code will allow query format like

-`SELECT PHONE_NUM(phone) FROM customer;`

-this query should return `123456789` from given phone number `(212) 123456789`.

-4. `PHONE_STATE()` it can take phone number and using the appropriate regexp from confgiuration file and return `OK` or `NOK`, the typical usegae:

-`SELECT PHONE_STATE(phone) FROM customer;`.

-5. Finally, combine all these function to retrive country_code, state, phone_num for specific country SQLite can now support query in form of

-`SELECT COUNTRY_CODE(phone), PHONE_STATE(phone), PHONE_NUM(phone) FROM customer where COUNTRY_CODE(phone) = '256' `.

-Follwoing php code will register and define these SQLite function when our app bootstrap, Laravel load all Service Providers defined in `app.php` Service Provider array one by one execute there `register` and `boot` functions.
+follwoing `SQLiteFunctionServiceProvider.php` file contain code that will register and define these SQLite function when our app bootstrap, Laravel load all Service Providers defined in `app.php` Service Provider array one by one execute there `register` and `boot` functions.

 ```php